shankarprashadji/Library/README.md

   }
 ```

-- `showAlert(message, className, color)`: This method show pop up at the top for ensuring the user clear feedback.
+- `showAlert(message, className, color)`: This method show pop up at the top for ensuring the user clear feedback, like message : `Error: Please fill in all fields` , `Error: Book id must me numeric value` and `book added to Library`

--- jgb